 Introduction

-Talita has over 20 years of experience working with women exploited in prostitution and trafficking for sexual purposes.
-Throughout our journey, we have seen the clear and undeniable link between pornography and prostitution, which is why we decided several years ago to officially expand our work to include support for women exploited in pornography.
-Pornography is often nothing more than documented prostitution.
-Someone or some people have sex for money, but it all happens in front of a movie camera.
+Talita has over 20 years of experience working with women who have been exploited in prostitution and human trafficking for sexual purposes.
+During our journey, we have seen the clear and undeniable link between pornography and prostitution, which is why we decided several years ago to officially expand our operations to include support for women exploited in pornography.
+Pornography is nothing more than documented prostitution.
+Someone or some people are having sex for payment, but it all takes place in front of a movie camera.

 A woman we met in 2015, whom we will call Katja, told us that she entered the sex industry through pornography.
 The natural next step, according to Katja, was prostitution.
 Katja explained that prostitution was a nightmare, but pornography was even worse.
 She couldn't live with the thought that men were getting off on consuming her abuse and that the abuse would remain on the internet forever.